Robert Collier (author)

-Leo Robert Collier was an American author of self-help and New Thought metaphysical books in the 20th century.
+Leo Robert Collier (b.
+April 19, 1885, in St. Louis, Missouri; d.
+1950) was an American author of self-help and New Thought metaphysical books in the 20th century.
 He was the nephew of Peter Fenelon Collier, founder of Collier's Weekly, and cousin of Robert J. Collier, its editor.
 He was involved in writing, editing, and research for most of his life.
 His book The Secret of the Ages (1926) sold over 300,000 copies during his life.

 Collier wrote about the practical psychology of abundance, desire, faith, visualization, confident action, and personal development.
 His metaphysical and new thought books focused on positive thinking, the mind's power and achieving personal success.

 Robert Collier Publications, Inc. still exists through the efforts of his widow, and now his children, grandchildren, and great-grandchildren.
 Collier's books, which have been popular with self-help and New Thought groups, have been brought back to prominence from being referenced in the popular metaphysical movie The Secret.
 In the book The Secret, Rhonda Byrne writes: "The glimpse came in a hundred-year-old book, given to me by my daughter Hayley".